-- 5.3.2.1 Shall take appropriate steps against such official or other role player; or - 5.3.2.2 Shall report any alleged criminal conduct to the South African Police Service; - 5.3.2.3 May reject a recommendation for the award of a contract if the recommended bidder or person submitting a quote, or any of its directors, has committed a corrupt or fraudulent act in competing for the particular contract; - 5.3.2.4 May invalidate recommendations or decisions that were unlawfully or improperly made, taken or influenced, including recommendations or decisions that were made, taken or in any way influenced by: - 5.3.2.4.1 Councillors in contravention of item 5 or 6 of the Code of Conduct for Councillors in schedule 1 of the Systems Act; or - 5.3.2.4.2 Municipal officials in contravention of item 4 or 5 of the Code of Conduct for Municipal Staff Members set out in schedule 2 of the Systems Act. - 5.3.2.5 May cancel a contract awarded to a person if: - 5.3.2.5.1 The person committed a corrupt or fraudulent act during the procurement process or the execution of the contract; or
+- a.
+Shall take appropriate steps against such official or other role player; or - b.
+Shall report any alleged criminal conduct to the South African Police Service; - c.
+May reject a recommendation for the award of a contract if the recommended bidder or person submitting a quote, or any of its directors, has committed a corrupt or fraudulent actin competing for the particular contract; - May invalidate recommendations or decisions that were unlawfully or improperly made, taken or influenced, including recommendations or decisions that were made, taken or in any way influenced by: - I. Councillors

+II.
+Municipal officials

+The Accounting Officer may cancel a contract awarded to a person if:

-- 5.3.2.5.2 An official or other role player committed any corrupt or fraudulent act during the procurement process or in the execution of the contract that benefited that person. - 5.3.2.6 The Accounting Officer may reject the bid or quote of any person if that person or any of its directors has: - 5.3.2.6.1 Failed to pay municipal rates and taxes or municipal service charges and such rates, taxes and charges as are in arrears for more than three months; - 5.3.2.6.2 Failed, during the last five years, to perform satisfactorily on a previous contract with the Municipality or any other organ of state after written notice was given to that bidder that performance was unsatisfactory; - 5.3.2.6.3 Abused the supply chain management system of the Municipality or has committed any improper conduct in relation to this system; - 5.3.2.6.4 Been convicted of fraud or corruption during the past five years; - 5.3.2.6.5 Wilfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - 5.3.2.6.6 Has been listed in the Register for Tender Defaulters in terms of section 29 of the Prevention and Combating of Corrupt Activities Act, 12 of 2004 or has been listed on National Treasury's database as a person prohibited from doing business with the public sector.
+- a.
+The person committed a corrupt or fraudulent act during the procurement process or the execution of the contract; or - b.
+An official or other role player committed any corrupt or fraudulent act during the procurement process or in the execution of the contract that benefited that person. - c.
+The Accounting Officer may reject the bid or quote of any person if that person or any ofits directors has: - d.
+Failed to pay municipal rates and taxes or municipal service charges and such rates, taxes and charges as are in arrears for more than three months; - Failed, during the last five years, to perform satisfactorily on a previous contract with the Municipality or any other organ of state after written notice was given to that bidder that performance was unsatisfactory; - f.
+Abused the supply chain management system of the Municipality or has committed any improper conduct in relation to this system; - g.
+Been convicted of fraud or corruption during the past five years; - Wilfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - Has been listed in the Register for Tender Defaulters in terms of section 29 of the Prevention and Combating of Corrupt Activities Act, 12 of 2004 or has been listed on National Treasury's database as a person prohibited from doing business with the public sector.